 15) Plus Berlin

 An indoor swimming pool, sauna, jacuzzi, excellent Italian restaurant, and iconic artists’ commune all under one roof?
 Say hello to Plus Berlin, a hostel with a big difference.
 Plus’s Berlin branch is in an excellent location just off Warschauer Strasse near the S-Bahn station, so you’re well connected to the Hauptbahnhof and the heart of Berlin.
 The East Side Gallery – one of the remaining stretches of the Berlin wall – is a few hundred yards away.
 There’s a clutch of cool bars in the area and across the bridge is the hip Watergate club.
 One key signature of the Plus hostels is that they have a swimming pool and sauna.
 The perfect place to relax in Plus is the courtyard and garden.
 There is a series of wrought-iron sculptures exhibited in the garden.
 Another defining space is the Opera Restaurant and Bar.
 It’s an impressive room with polished wooden floors and vaulted ceilings with an impressively stocked long bar.
 To the front they have a huge projector screen showing all the big games, as well as a well-stocked library of books that guests can use.
 Adjoining the front is a room with a pool table.
 In the evenings, you can enjoy a choice of pizza or pasta dishes for a small price.
 At night, the bar is a great place to hang out and meet fellow guests.
-The staff was some of the friendliest I’ve come across so far – extremely helpful and cheerful with lots of great tips for places to eat and drink at nearby.
+The staff in the hostel were some of the friendliest I’ve come across so far – extremely helpful and cheerful with lots of great tips for places to eat and drink at nearby.

 16) Hostel One 80, Alexanderplatz